puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/node-shutdown.md

 The forced storage detach behaviour is optional; users might opt to use the "Non-graceful node shutdown" feature instead.

-Force storage detach on timeout can be disabled by setting the `disable-force-detach-on-timeout` config field in `kube-controller-manager`.
+Force storage detach on timeout can be turned off by setting the `disable-force-detach-on-timeout` config field in `kube-controller-manager`.
 Disabling the force detach on timeout feature means that a volume that is hosted on a node that is unhealthy for more than 6 minutes will not have its associated